John Schuerholz: Career

 The Baltimore Orioles hired Schuerholz in 1966 as a result of a letter Schuerholz wrote to team owner Jerold Hoffberger.
 Schuerholz worked under Frank Cashen, Harry Dalton, and Lou Gorman.
 In 1969, Major League Baseball expanded to Kansas City.
 Gorman and Schuerholz left for the Royals.
 Schuerholz was named general manager of the Royals during the 1981 offseason, and became Major League Baseball's youngest general manager at the time.
 Schuerholz built a strong relationship with Royals owner Ewing Kauffman, but left the team as it began to struggle.
 He joined the Braves in 1990, succeeding Bobby Cox who returned to the dugout to manage the team.
 The duo of Schuerholz and Cox produced an unprecedented run of success for the franchise, highlighted by the 1995 World Series Championship.
 On October 11, 2007, Schuerholz resigned as the Atlanta Braves general manager, but was promoted to club president, replacing Terry McGuirk.
 Schuerholz's top assistant Frank Wren was named the general manager.
 When Schuerholz stepped down as club president in March 2016, his duties were split between Derek Schiller, as president of business, and Mike Plant, as president of development.

 Schuerholz has sent many assistants to general manager positions around the league, including Wren and Braves former GM John Coppolella.
-Dayton Moore, the Braves' former Director of Scouting and assistant GM under Schuerholz, has been GM of the Kansas City Royals since 2006, when he replaced Allard Baird.
+Dayton Moore, the Braves' former director of scouting and assistant GM under Schuerholz, was the GM of the Kansas City Royals from 2006 to 2021 and won a World Series in 2015, he replaced Allard Baird.

 In 2006, Schuerholz published a book, Built To Win, which chronicled his tenure with the Braves and some of his most important moves as a GM.
 Included in his book is a trade the Braves almost made with the Pirates in 1992.
 Had the deal gone through the Braves would have sent pitcher Alejandro Pena and outfielder Keith Mitchell to the Pirates in exchange for Barry Bonds.

 On December 4, 2016, Schuerholz was elected to the National Baseball Hall of Fame and Museum.
 He was formally inducted on July 30, 2017.